Welding Safety Training Video

 icon image of a play button for streaming of this safety training video

-This safety video program on HAZWOPER Fire Prevention, designed to help facilities comply with OSHA's HAZWOPER regulation (29 CFR 1910.120), helps employees understand the hazards of fire when combined with hazardous materials.
+This safety video program on HAZWOPER Heat Stress, designed to help facilities comply with OSHA's HAZWOPER regulation (29 CFR 1910.120), helps employees understand the need to guard against heat-related illnesses and what steps they can take to protect themselves in their work environments.

 Learn More